tibs/fish-and-chips-and-kafka-talk/src/readme.rst

 * Demo 1 - simplest demo
 * Demo 2 - adds extra tills
 * Demo 3 - adds extra preparers
-* Demo 4 - (not started) adds data going to PG and analysis
+* Demo 4 - based on 1, adds the cook
-* Demo 5 - based on 1, adds the cook
+* Demo 5 - (not started) based on 1, adds data going to PG and analysis

 Also, in theory